James Marsters: Other work

 Marsters has narrated the audiobooks for The Dresden Files, a series of detective novels with a supernatural bent and the side short story collection in the same universe, Side Jobs, were also recorded by Marsters.
 He did not originally record the Dresden book Ghost Story due to a scheduling conflict, leaving fellow Smallville alumnus and actor John Glover to record it; this caused a fairly noteworthy public outcry by audiobook listeners.
 He returned for the following book Cold Days.
 On March 24, 2015, Jim Butcher announced that a new version of the Ghost Story audiobook was to be released on April 21, 2015, with Marsters returning as the narrator in response to fan demands.

 In 2005, Marsters filmed a thriller, Shadow Puppets, with Jolene Blalock.
 Late that year, Marsters appeared on the television series Smallville playing Dr. Milton Fine—the popular Superman villain Brainiac—in eight episodes throughout the show's fifth season.
 He reprised his role as Brainiac in a four-episode arc in the seventh season, and did a cameo voice-over in season eight.
 He returned for one episode in the show's final season.
 On October 29, 2005, Marsters presented two performances of his own abridged adaptation of Shakespeare's Macbeth with American actress Cheryl Puente as Lady Macbeth, followed by question and answer sessions with the audience and acoustic concerts in London.

 In September 2006, Marsters' interpretation of Godber's Teechers was performed on the Queen Mary with two other actors in Los Angeles.
 This is a play he had received critical acclaim for as a stage actor prior to his television work.
 Marsters co-starred in the 2007 cinematic release of P.S.
 I Love You alongside Kathy Bates, Hilary Swank, and Gerard Butler.
-Released in September 2007, Marsters starred in the direct-to-DVD animated movie, Superman: Doomsday, providing the voice of iconic villain Lex Luthor.
+Released in September 2007, Marsters starred in the direct-to-DVD animated film, Superman: Doomsday, providing the voice of iconic villain Lex Luthor.
 The film received mostly positive reviews.

 In 2008, he guest-starred in Torchwood, a spin-off of the popular British science fiction television series Doctor Who, first appearing in the episode "Kiss Kiss, Bang Bang", as the nefarious omnisexual time traveller Captain John Hart.
 He reprised the role in the last two episodes of the second season.